Surfer’s ear is the common name for a condition caused by repeated exposure to cold water and wind.

 If you are worried you have surfer’s ear, talk to your GP.

-If they can't diagnose the condition, they may refer you to a specialist.
-This will be at your nearest Ear Nose and Throat (ENT) department.
-They will examine your ears further.
+Your GP will check your ears.
+If they cannot diagnose the condition, they may refer you to a specialist at your nearest Ear Nose and Throat (ENT) department.

 Treating surfer's ear